LuK74/rust-parallel/README.md

 # RUST PARALLEL

 ## Client Usage
-rust_parallel [options] [command [arguments | {} | {}]] (:::+ arguments)
+rust_parallel [options] [command [arguments | {[n]}]] ::: values

 ## Server Usage
-rust_parallel -p PORT
+rust_parallel --server PORT

-:warning: is not yet implemented

-## Options
+## Options list
-    --help
++ --help                  display this message
-    -h
-        To get more information

-    --dry-run
-        Allow to display the commands without executing them
++ --dry-run               display the jobs without executing them

-    --keep-order
++ --server PORT           launch as a remote executor machine listening on PORT
++ --client IP_DST PORT    launch all the jobs remotly on machine IP_DST:PORT
-        Allow to display the returns of the commands in the execution order given in input
++ --keep-order            allow to display the returns of the commands in the execution order given in input

-    --jobs NB
-    -j NB
-        the number of threads (NB) to be used in the execution environment
++ --jobs NB / -j NB       the number of threads (NB) to be used (0 = unlimited)

-    --pipe
-        :warning: is not yet implemented

-    --server X.X.X.X:PORT
-    -s X.X.X.X:PORT
-        :warning: is not yet implemented
++ --pipe                  is not yet implemented

 ## Example
-    parallel echo ::: a b c ::: 1 2 3
++ parallel echo ::: a b c ::: 1 2 3
-    println!("\tparallel echo {0} {1}::: a b c ::: 1 2 3
++ parallel echo {2} {1}::: a b c ::: 1 2 3Z